goldlabel-apps/react-features/README.md

 The [cra react/redux template](https://redux-toolkit.js.org/introduction/getting-started) uses a concept of features.
 This is to say that all files relating to a particular concern are kept in a namespaced folder under the features directory.

-Of course there are components which need to be shared across features, so the most important Feature in this project is `Shared`.
+Of course there are components which need to be shared across features, so the most important _Feature_ in this project is [_Shared_](./docs/feature-shared.md)

 ### Installing to HUB